-What is Discord?
-The free chat app for gamers explored
+What is Discord and how to use it: The free chat app for gamers explored

 Once you've added friends and got all the settings tweaked nicely, it's incredibly simple to get started chatting.
 Click on your friend on the left-hand side and you can send them messages, click to call them and video chat too.

-Discord gives you plenty of ways to chat and communicate with your friends too.
+Discord gives you plenty of ways to chat and communicate with your friends.
 You can use simple text, emoticons and even add gifs.
 Discord also lets you share images, so you can send your pals screenshots of your winning games for them to admire.

 The best way to enjoy Discord though is with servers.